-CDRL A001: Delivery Order Status Report (DOSR), CDRL A002: Fiscal Year Order and Financial Status, CDRL A003: Annual Execution Review to AFPEO/CM CDRL A004: Contractor Performance Report CDRL A005: Contractor Manpower Reporting In addition, small business companion contract awardees that elect to take advantage of provisions outlined in clauses H139 and H140 shall provide the data identified below.
+CDRL A001: Delivery Order Status Report (DOSR), CDRL A002: Fiscal Year Order and Financial Status, CDRL A003: Annual Execution Review to AFPEO/CM CDRL A004: Contractor Performance Report CDRL A005: Contractor Manpower Reporting CDRL A006: Reporting Compliance with Limitation on Subcontracting In addition, small business companion contract awardees that elect to take advantage of provisions outlined in clauses H139 and H140 shall provide the data identified below.
 The format for each can be found in Section J, Exhibit B.